oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 installed at `custom_nodes/<id>/example_workflows/<id>.json`, which ComfyUI serves at `/api/workflow_templates/<id>/<id>.json` — so `?template=<id>&source=<id>` deep-links it.
 `source` must name the module; `source=all` only searches ComfyUI's own templates.
 It is also copied into `user/default/workflows/` so it appears in the Workflows sidebar.
+For a template with more than one `workflows[]` entry, `COMFY_WORKFLOW_ID` — and so the weight download and the deep link — always comes from the first entry that carries a `graph`, so that entry must stay first.

 Weights are not listed here: the script downloads the HuggingFace URLs carried by the installed graph itself, so each template fetches only what it loads and a new workflow needs no change here.
+Each URL is routed into the matching `models/` subdirectory by pattern-matching its path — `checkpoints`, `text_encoders`, `loras`, `latent_upscale_models`, plus `diffusion_models` and `vae` for the MiniMax H3 template's weights.
+The H3 turbo LoRA's URL has no `/loras/` path segment (the file sits at the repo root), so a bare `*[Ll]ora*` pattern arm catches it before the catch-all default of `checkpoints` — without that arm the LoRA would land in `checkpoints` and its `LoraLoaderModelOnly` node would show red.
 A template's `envVars` cannot drive this — nothing merges them into a service container (`SERVICE_START` has no template id; the container env comes only from `userData`).

 Custom nodes follow the same graph-driven rule.
-The script installs [TTS-Audio-Suite](https://github.com/diodiogod/TTS-Audio-Suite) — for the assemble workflow's voice conversion — only when an installed graph mentions `UnifiedVoiceChangerNode`, so the product template never pays for it.
+The script installs [TTS-Audio-Suite](https://github.com/diodiogod/TTS-Audio-Suite) — for the assemble workflow's voice conversion — only when an installed graph mentions `UnifiedVoiceChangerNode`.
+The grep covers *every* workflow the template installs, not just the deep-linked one, so `ltx-video-ugc-multishot` pays for the install on account of its assemble workflow even though its generator never mentions the node. `ltx-video-ugc-product` skips it because it ships one workflow that has no voice conversion, and `minimax-h3-video-ugc-multishot` skips it because H3 generates the voice natively and its assemble workflow is a plain stitcher.
 The clone lands in the bucket's `custom_nodes`, but pip installs into the container and is lost on stop, hence the unconditional reinstall on every launch; it is cheap because `XDG_CACHE_HOME` puts pip's wheel cache in the bucket too.
 It installs into the container's own site-packages rather than `--target` + `PYTHONPATH`: a